Michael Goodfellow: Goodfellow in Newcastle University

 Owing to his contribution to microbial systematics, a bacterial genus of Actinomycetota was named after him as Goodfellowia.

 Educationist

 Apart from his research activities he was involved in development of education in Newcastle-upon-Tyne.
-He was appointed as a governor for Gosforth High School in 1974 and later elected the chair of governors in 1979, a post he still holds.
+He was appointed a governor for Gosforth High School in 1974 and later elected the chair of governors in 1979, a post he still held.
 For his service in education he was named Member of the Order of the British Empire (MBE) in the 2010 New Year Honours list.

+Personal life

+Goodfellow married Punita Tanna in 1983.
+The couple have two daughters Lena (born 1984) and Maya (born 1988).
+The family lived in Newcastle upon Tyne.
+Maya Goodfellow works as an academic and writer.

+Politics

+Goodfellow was a socialist and internationalist.
+He joined the Labour Party at age 18 and helped set up the affiliated Socialist Environment and Resources Association (SERA).
+Goodfellow resigned from Labour shortly before his death in 2024 "in protest of the party's direction of travel" under Keir Starmer's leadership.